cs1302uga/cs1302-tutorials/algo-analysis.md

 Algorithm analysis can be performed relative to the amount of memory a program uses (**space complexity**) or the amount of CPU time required to complete the work (**time complexity**).
 The amount of CPU time is usually a more interesting issue and will be the focus of this reading.
-There is usually trade-off between these two complexities.
+There is usually a trade-off between these two complexities.

 ## Defining Problem Size